 If you wish to hire me for a future project (check out approximate pricing for writing/editing) or wish to suggest a discussion topic for a future post, go ahead.
 I will respond promptly.
-Cold callers offering products and services unrelated to my activities will go unanswered.

 A sample of my credited portfolio is shown below.
 You can search by keyword or topic if necessary, given that there are more than 200 entries.
 Note that some older entries are unavailable as companies change or archive their sites.
 If you find one that’s no longer active, let me know and I’ll send you a screen capture from my internally managed portfolio.

 A selection of stories published to date.

 Mark Zuckerberg is still pushing for the creation of Libra, but it's obviously futile for him at this point.
 He knows we don't trust Facebook.

 In the span of just one minute, the downtime costs from the interruption of mission-critical applications can rise to $10,000.
 Think then about what an